-A SSAS can be a particularly tax-efficient vehicle with which to purchase Commercial Property.
-Funds within the SSAS belonging to several members can be pooled for this purpose, as indeed they can for any SSAS investment.
+A SSAS can be a particularly tax-efficient vehicle with which to purchase commercial property.
+Funds withing the SSAS belonging to several members can be pooled for this purpose, as indeed they can for any SSAS investment.
 Once the property is purchased, a market rent must be paid by the tenants and this accrues in the SSAS free of income tax.
-Commercial Property can be purchased from a connected party or on the open market from an unconnected party.
+Commercial property can be purchased from a connected party or on the open market from an unconnected party.

-If property is purchased for the scheme from a connected party (e.g. the business or members of the SSAS and their families) an independent free-market valuation is required.
-This must be carried out by a FRICS-approved surveyor and the property must be bought at the free-market rate as determined by the surveyor.
-Commercial property held by the scheme must legally receive a commercial rent from its tenant(s).
-There is no need for a free-market rental valuation to be carried out if the property is leased to a third party, but if it is subsequently leased to a connected party the surveyor's valuation must include the rental rate to be paid.
+If property is purchased for the scheme from a connected party (e.g. the business or members of the SSAS and their families) then an independent free-market valuation is required.
+This must be carried out by an RICS approved surveyor and the property must be bought at the free-market rate as determined by the surveyor.
+There is no need for a free-market rental valuation to be carried out if the property is leased to a third party, but if it subsequently leased to a connected party the surveyor's valuation must include the rental rate to be paid.

 Property sold to the SSAS by, for example, a connected company can particularly benefit a cash poor company.
-Also commercial property can be transferred into the SSAS as an 'in-specie' contribution to the scheme.
-As commercial property is an allowable investment, tax relief would be available on the contribution which is offset against corporation tax.
+Commercial property can also be transferred into the SSAS as an 'in-specie' contribution to the scheme.
+As commercial property is an allowable investment, tax relief would be available on the contribution, which is then offset against corporation tax.

 Gearing is allowed, and the SSAS can borrow up to 50% of the net value of the scheme to finance property purchase.
-In reality the limits imposed by the majority of the banks are far in excess of this, making borrowing fairly straightforward for a SSAS.
+In reality, the limits imposed by the majority of the banks are far in excess of this, making borrowing fairly straightforward for a SSAS.
 As the SSAS is a separate legal entity from the company, it is important to remember that any borrowings taken on are not reflected as debts in company accounts.
-As with any allowable assets in the scheme, property grows free from CGT and the income, rent, is free from income tax.
+As with any allowable assets in the scheme, property grows free from capital gains tax (CGT) and the income, rent, is free from income tax.